gooddata/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

-You can build a custom bundle, include it using the `<script src=...>` HTML tag, and use without the React framework (for example, with Vanilla JavaScript, jQuery, or other JavaScript frameworks that use direct DOM manipulation).
+You can build a custom bundle, include it using the `<script src=...>` HTML tag, and use it without the React framework - for example, with Vanilla JavaScript, jQuery, or other JavaScript frameworks that use direct DOM manipulation.

-This tutorial focuses only on integrating the GoodData UI SDK with Vanilla JavaScript and covers the following functional areas:
+This tutorial focuses only on integrating GoodData.UI with Vanilla JavaScript and covers the following functional areas:

-* Using [webpack](https://webpack.js.org/) to transpile and bundle the files provided by the GoodData UI SDK into a single minified file that can be included by the `<script src=...>` HTML tag
+* Using [webpack](https://webpack.js.org/) to transpile and bundle the files provided by GoodData.UI  into a single minified file that can be included by the `<script src=...>` HTML tag.
-* Creating Vanilla JavaScript helper functions for attaching and detaching React components to/from DOM nodes
+* Creating Vanilla JavaScript helper functions for attaching and detaching React components to/from DOM nodes.
-* Copying the CSS style sheet from the GoodData UI SDK and including it in your HTML page using the `<link src…>` HTML tag
+* Copying the CSS style sheet from GoodData.UI and including it in your HTML page using the `<link src…>` HTML tag.

-## Sample Code
+## Sample code

-In addition to this tutorial, sample code is available at [https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs](https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs) for you to try it out.
+To complement this tutorial, a sample code is available at [https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs](https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs) for you to try it out.

-The sample code at https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs is for educational purposes only and is the subject to change.
+The sample code at [Vanilla JS](https://github.com/gooddata/ui-sdk-examples/tree/master/vanillajs) is intended only for educational purposes and is subject to change.
 The sample code is not a production-quality part of the GoodData product offer and is provided as-is.

 ## Step 1.
 Prepare the bundle

-Create a simplenode.jsproject with a package.json descriptor and an entry point JavaScript file.
+Create a `simplenode.jsproject` with a `package.json` descriptor and an entry point JavaScript file.

 ### Webpack configuration file